Shakadak/lua-astar/README.md

 graph["E"] = {"C", "D"}
 graph["D"] = {"E"}
 ```
-So we currently have the following representation
+So we currently have the following representation:
 ```
 A ↔ C ↔ E
 ↓     ⤢
 B → D
 ```
-First we need to define a function that, given a node, returns an array/table of node
+First we need to define a function that, given a node, returns an array/table of node.
 Since our graph is simply defined, it will be straightforward
 ```
 local function expand(n)